Thank you for your interest in the class to Ireland!

-lectures from Irish social work experts
+- lectures from Irish social work experts

-interactions/interviews with Irish citizens
+- agency visits interactions/interviews with Irish citizens lectures

-lectures and discussions with GVSU professor and class members
+- discussions with GVSU professor and class members

-travel to famous Irish landscapes
+- travel to famous Irish landscapes

-Approximate cost $2400+ food and 3 credit hours.
+Approximate cost $2800, some food $ and the cost of 3 GVSU credit hours.

-SW 354: International Service (Undergraduate) or
+SW 354: International Service (Undergraduate)

 SW 630: Global Service Learning (Graduate)